renpy/renpy/sphinx/source/store_variables.rst

     This is undefined by default.
-If defined, and if :var:`config.mouse` is set at game startup, this is a key that is used to look up a mouse cursor in config.mouse when the current cursor does not exist, or is the default.
+If defined, and if :var:`config.mouse` is set at game startup, this is a key that is used to look up a mouse cursor when the current cursor does not exist, or is the default.
+This is used by :var:`config.mouse` and :func:`MouseDisplayable`.

 .. var:: _dismiss_pause = True